All Episodes

 You cannot have God's plan, if you will, without having freedom first.

-The ability you have no virtue if you have no choice.
+You have no virtue if you have no choice.

-So when it comes to running for the commander in chief, as opposed to say the pastor in chief, the primary, the primary goal is freedom.
+So when it comes to running for the commander-in-chief, as opposed to, say, the pastor-in-chief, the primary, the primary goal is freedom.

 The primary goal is liberty and choice.